PAIN, PRIDE AND PROGRESS: The decade shaping Joplin since the May 22, 2011 tornado

 Joplin has also relied on other sources of funding in its recovery efforts.
 Within a year of the tornado, the city had raised $39 million for short-term and long-term recovery efforts.
 The Community Foundation of the Ozarks, American Red Cross and Salvation Army all made significant donations ahead of the one-year anniversary mark.

 Fast-forward to Jan.
 2015, the Community Foundation of Southwest Missouri disbursed nearly $5.5 million through the Joplin Tornado Fund.
-The fund consisted of several donations, ranging from children’s lemonade stands to $500,000 donated by celebrity couple Brad Pitt and Angelina Jolie.
+The fund consisted of several donations, ranging from money collected at children’s lemonade stands to $500,000 donated by celebrity couple Brad Pitt and Angelina Jolie.

 Some costs were still being crunched as recently as last year.
 A federal report presented to the Joplin City Council in Feb.
 2020 stated that the city had paid $2.1 million for its share of costs associated with the 2011 tornado damage.
 The report outlined numbers tied to FEMA projects, insurance pay-outs, volunteer dollars and cleanup of city properties.